-- 10. Adjust the pressure with the "Air Pressure" regulator knob (Figure 2-3) until the needle on the pressure gage is centered at 100 PSI.
+- 10. Adjust the pressure with the "Air Pressure" regulator knob (Figure 2-3) until the needle on the pressure gage is centered at 80 PSI.
 Turning the knob clockwise raises the pressure.
 Turning it counterclockwise lowers pressure, although the gage will not show a drop until the next step, when the footswitch is depressed. - 11.
-Firmly hold the nozzle inside the workstation or hood, and step on the footswitch.
+Firmly hold the nozzle for the selected tank inside the workstation or hood, and step on the footswitch.
 Air should immediately escape from the nozzle.
 It should stop when the foot is lifted.
 Be sure the nozzle is pointed away from the glass window.